vortexmakes/RKH/doc/readme.txt

 \subsection rep_act Declaring and defining actions

 \n The following enlists the action to be automatically executed by RKH.
-The function prototypes are explicitly defined in \c rkh.h file.
+The function prototypes are explicitly defined in \c rkhitl.h file.

 - \b Initiallization \b action (#RKHINIT_T):
 	the state transition originating at the black ball is called the